Miserlou/zappa-blog/posts/simplified-aws-lambda-deployments-with-docker-and-zappa.md

 ---
-title: One Line Deployments
+title: Simplified AWS Lambda Deployments with Docker and Zappa
 author: Matthew Crowson
 date_created: 02-21-2017
 format: markdown
 ---

-Updating your projects hosted on AWS Lambda via Zappa is as easy as calling `zappa update`.
-Zappa takes the python packages installed into your virtual environment and sends them and your project up to Lambda.
+Updating your project hosted on AWS Lambda via Zappa is as easy as calling `zappa update`.
+Zappa takes the Python packages installed into your virtual environment and sends them and your project up to Lambda.
 Boom!
 Your code is now updated.

 ### The problem with environments
-The lambda working environment and operating system is often different than your developer working environment.
-So the python packages in your virtual environment might be built perfectly for your local needs on MacBook or your super sweet Windows XP desktop.
-Depending on the package though it may have a difficult time running in AWS Lambda.
+The Lambda working environment and operating system is often different than your developer working environment.
+So the Python packages in your virtual environment might be built perfectly for your local needs on MacBook or your super sweet Windows XP desktop.
+Depending on the package though, it may have a difficult time running in AWS Lambda.

 ### Enter Docker
-The blessed souls over at Lambci have released a [Docker image](https://github.com/lambci/docker-lambda) that looks, smells and sounds like the AWS Lambda environment.
+The blessed souls over at LambCI have released a [Docker image](https://github.com/lambci/docker-lambda) that looks, smells and sounds like the AWS Lambda environment.
 This means we can `pip install` to our heart's content and know that the packages will run in Lambda.
 The only sad part is that this Lambda environment